Matthew Nelson

 Scouting Report

-Matthew Nelson is a high-upside, developmental EDGE prospect with an elite frame and multi-sport athletic background.
-While still raw from a technical standpoint, his combination of length, first-step explosiveness, and relentless motor projects him as a future impact pass rusher at the Power Five level.
+A high-upside, developmental edge prospect with an elite athletic profile thanks to a multi-sport background in wrestling and track.
+While still raw from a technical standpoint, his combination of length, frame, and natural athleticism gives him significant potential as a disruptive pass rusher at the Power Five level.

 Physical Profile